AIXI · The Story

 Hi, I’m Caleb Sakala, and I built this.
 I’m from Zambia, and I’ve been a football fan for about as long as I could understand what being a fan of anything even means.

 As a kid my room was plastered with posters I’d ripped straight out of books: Kaká, Ronaldinho, Rooney, Raheem Sterling, Neymar.
-I read every football book I could get my hands on, and I played a frankly unreasonable amount of FIFA 2002, on what was technically my dad’s laptop.
+I read every football book I could get my hands on, and I played a lot of FIFA 2002 on my dad’s laptop.

 Then in 2010 I watched the World Cup for the first time.
-I didn’t catch every full match, but I remember my dad telling me about an octopus that could predict the results, and I was mesmerized.
-An octopus, calling the World Cup.
+I didn’t watch every match, but I remember my dad telling me about an octopus that could predict the results, and I was mesmerized.
+An octopus… predicting the World Cup?
+Was it magic?
+Coincidence?
+Facade?
 It was the craziest thing I’d ever heard.

-AIXI is my attempt to share that.
+AIXI is my attempt to share that wonder from my childhood with the world.
 Paul, sadly, isn’t around anymore, so I’m paying my respects with a tank full of digital octopi instead: five AI models that step up before each match, commit to their lineups and scorelines, and then get graded by reality.
-No hindsight, no edits.
-Just calls, on the record, against what actually happened.
+I have a hunch that asking them just to predict the winner would be far too boring — but we’ll see how good they are at even that.

-It’s a tribute as much as a contest.
-Paul set a bar that’s frankly impossible, and these models almost certainly won’t clear it.
-But watching them try, and seeing which one keeps its nerve on the big calls, is the entire point.
+This website is a tribute as much as it is a contest.
+Paul set a bar that is literally at the mark of perfection, and these models may not clear it or come close.
+But watching them try, and seeing which one keeps its nerve on the big calls, is like reliving that 2010 World Cup all over again.

 Come along for the ride